snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 * http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-####Step 4: Set up Kinesis
+####Step 4: Create your Kinesis Stream

 We're going to set up the Kinesis stream using AWS CLI.
-In your terminal:

-Create your Kinesis Stream

 Your first step is to create a stream and verify that it was successfully created.
 Use the following command to create a stream named "eventStream":

 ```bash
 guest> aws kinesis create-stream --stream-name eventStream --shard-count 1